Milstein Center for Teaching and Learning

 The Milstein Center for Teaching and Learning houses a range of flexible learning spaces, including centers for empirical reasoning, digital humanities, design, media, pedagogy, and movement.
 In addition, the Vagelos Computational Science Center, located on the fifth floor, is an inviting space where students and faculty collaborate on pioneering research in data and computation.

-The Design Center (DeC) is an incubator for creative making where students will experiment with, pilot, discover, and test new tools and practices.
-From 3D printers and laser cutters to sewing machines and soldering irons, the range of equipment allows students to create costumes, electrical prototypes, devices to support their research projects, and much more.
-This center is committed to maintaining an open and accessible culture of making, and welcome all levels of skill and ability.
+This center is committed to maintaining an open and accessible culture of making and welcomes all levels of skill and ability.
 Once trained on the equipment, members of the Barnard community can visit anytime the space is open.

 The Digital Humanities Center (DHC) is a research, teaching, and learning facility designed to foster technological approaches to the humanities to help researchers create dynamic connections between the analog and the digital.
 The DHC will provide students and faculty with support for a range of methods, from textual and timeline analysis to sonification and mapping.
-Additionally, the space will host conversations about the intersections of critical theory, technology, the humanities, and feminism, and is equipped with video conferencing technology to connect people around the globe.
+Additionally, the DHC hosts workshops, events, and conversations about the intersections of critical theory, technology, the humanities, and feminism, sustainability, and racial justice, and is equipped with video conferencing technology to connect people around the globe.